jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 ## Server FAQ

-### Why do public servers not need port forwarding?
+### Why do Registered Servers not need port forwarding?

 Normally, network address translation (NAT) firewalls prevent incoming requests initiated from outside the local network.
 Inbound traffic is only possible for packets relating to an outbound request (strictly speaking, “related” and “established” packets to an initial outbound connection).
-In public server mode, when your Jamulus server connects to a Directory Server it of course initiates an outbound connection.
-From then on, the Directory Server sends (established/related) connection “pings” (not ICMP pings) to your server at regular intervals to keep the relevant NAT port(s) open on your router/firewall.
+In Registered Server mode, when your Jamulus server connects to a Directory it of course initiates an outbound connection.
+From then on, the Directory sends (established/related) connection “pings” (not ICMP pings) to your server at regular intervals to keep the relevant NAT port(s) open on your router/firewall.

-However, in private mode, clients have to **initiate** connections into the server’s network.
+However, in Unregistered mode, clients have to **initiate** connections into the server’s network.
 NAT firewalls prevent this, so you need to tell them to allow incoming connection requests on the Jamulus port using port forwarding.